renattomartins/transactions-app-backend/README.md

 - Node.js, Express.js as core tecnologies
 - Jest and Supertest for testing
-- MariaDB (MySQL) with Sequelize at persistence layer
+- MySQL with Sequelize at persistence layer
 - And more

 ### Design patterns covered